outrigdev/outrig/aidocs/system.md

 - In TypeScript for Jotai atoms, if we want to write, we need to type the atom as a PrimitiveAtom<Type>
 - Jotai has a bug with strick null checks off where if you create a null atom, e.g. atom(null) it does not "type" correctly.
 That's no issue, just cast it to the proper PrimitiveAtom type (no "| null") and it will work fine.

+### Styling

+- We use tailwind v4 to style.
+Custom stuff is defined in app.css.
+We have both light/dark mode styles that are defined via CSS variables.

 ### Code Generation

 - **TypeScript Types**: TypeScript types are automatically generated from Go types.
 After modifying Go types in `pkg/rpctypes/rpctypes.go`, run `task generate` to update the TypeScript type definitions in `web/types/rpctypes.d.ts`.